-Franken: I'll leave Congress in 'few weeks'
+Franken to leave Senate on January 2

 "Some of the allegations against me are simply not true," he said on the Senate floor December 7.
 "Others I remember very differently."

-Franken's comments Tuesday that he would resign in "a few weeks" is consistent with the comments he made in his initial resignation, and its unspecific timeline had led some to wonder when he would officially leave the chamber.
-When asked about the exact departure date, a Democratic leadership aide told CNN last week that Franken is just winding down his office and helping his staff arrange for new jobs.

-Democratic Minnesota Gov. Mark Dayton has appointed Lt.
-Gov. Tina Smith to fill Franken's seat in the immediate future, and a special election will be held in the state to permanently fill the seat timed to next year's midterm elections in November.
+A special election will be held in Minnesota to permanently fill the seat timed to next year's midterm elections in November.
 Smith has said she'll run for that position.